 The One Way You Should Never Thaw Your Turkey

 Room temperature, sitting on the countertop, or placed outside on the cold deck are all ways you should never thaw turkey.
 This keeps the turkey in unsafe temperatures, allowing bacteria to grow and lead to foodborne illness.
-It's a really good way to give your friends and family food poisoning, so let's skip this method.
+Sure, it'll defrost a whole turkey relatively quickly, but it's also a really good way to give your friends and family food poisoning, so let's skip this method.

 In the Refrigerator